mongodb/docs/source/reference/collection-statistics.rst

 .. status:: paddingFactor

-   Indicates the collection's padding factor.
-MongoDB adds a configurable amount of space to the end of each document to facilitate faster updates if documents grow.
+   The amount of space added to the end of each document at insert time.
+   This padding factor is calculated automatically by the server and exists to prevent excessive document relocations.

 .. status:: flags